-To assist students in budgeting, Table 4.2A lists the estimated total annual cost of attendance for 2021-2022, including tuition and fees, and living and other expenses.
+To assist students in budgeting, Table 4.2A lists the estimated total annual cost of attendance for undergraduates entering in 2022-2023, including tuition and fees, and living and other expenses.
 The actual total annual cost of attendance will vary depending on how many credits astudent takes, the student's personal preferences, and living standards.